Jessie-ucb/Adaptive-Optics/README.md

        2. correct the wide-field fluorecence aberration by setting a negative value on the DM.

+  > Note: SIM and SH imaging should share same optical path as much as possible.

-  > Note: Open-loop or close-loop and descan or non-descan are specified according to the 2p illumination and SH detection design.
+* Open-loop or close-loop and descan or non-descan are specified according to the 2p illumination and SH detection design.

 ## Indirect Wavefront Sensing